Division of Hematology

 In 1975 the Cardeza building was donated to make room for the Thomas Jefferson University Hospital, and the Foundation moved to the 7th, 8th and 9th floors of the Curtis Building.
 The Cardeza Blood Donor Center, Tissue Typing Center and Sickle Cell Anemia Center moved to the first floor; the Cardeza Hemophilia Center moved to the 2nd floor of the old hospital and eventually outpatient activities were located on the 4th floor of the new Gibbon hospital building.

 By the turn of the century, the space in the Curtis Building had fallen into terrible disrepair.
 In 2012, the Cardeza Foundation for Hematologic Research was pleased to move into a state-of-the-art renovated laboratory and office space on the 3rd flood of Jefferson Alumni Hall.
-A series of moves around 2010 enabled consolidation of all Hematology clinical services on the 13th floor of the 1015 Chestnut Building, including General Hematology, the Hemophilia and Thrombosis Center and the Sickle Cell Center.
+In 2024, all Hematology clinical services moved to the 8th floor of the Jefferson Honickman Building at 1101 Chestnut Street, including General Hematology, the Hemophilia and Thrombosis Center and the Sickle Cell Center.

 Directors